-We’ve tried countless eczema products that people have recommended such as Tubby Todd, Eczema Honey, Mustela (Nick is the product tester for Nori).
-For us there have been no miracle products, rather a continuous daily routine of keeping the skin protected and moisturized.
+We’ve tried countless eczema-specific products like Tubby Todd, Eczema Honey, Mustela (Nick is the product tester for Nori).
+For us there have been no “miracle” products, rather what’s important is a continuous daily routine of keeping the skin protected and moisturized.

 - Use diluted bleach baths or cLn wash regularly to limit bacteria on skin.
-I was very hesitant to do this, but it’s supposedly more gentle than chlorine in a pool and every doc kept instructing us to do it.
-Nori had some bad patches of eczema that got infected and was prescribed antibiotics more than once, and we were told regular bleach baths may help prevent this.
-Knowing the potential association between antibiotics in infancy and allergies, I would’ve tried everything the docs recommended to prevent bacterial infection.
+Sounds a little intimidating, but it’s supposedly more gentle than chlorine in a swimming pool and every doc kept instructing us to do it to help prevent infection on flare ups.

-- Seal in the moisture after bathing.
-I feel this has been really key in our daily routine.
-After your little one gets out of the bath or shower, gently pat off water drops then immediately pat (not rub) a layer of moisturizer on damp skin to “seal in” the moisture.
+- Seal in the moisture after bathing while skin is still damp.
+After your little one gets out of the bath or shower, gently pat off water drops then immediately pat (not rub) a layer of thicker moisturizer on damp skin to “seal in” the moisture.
 This should be done within 2 to 3 minutes of getting out of the bath.

 - Moisturize during every diaper change, if possible.
-This isn’t practical for us but we aim to moisturize 2-3x a day (always a battle with a scratchy, squirmy little one) and we ask her caretakers to do the same.
+This isn’t practical for us but we aim to moisturize 2-3x a day, and we ask her caretakers to do the same.
 See below for a list of gentle moisturizers we use!

 - Topical steroid use.
 We do use prescribed steroids during flare ups but of course would prefer not to.
-But by following this daily routine and everything else in this post, we have not had to use it much anymore.
+But by following this daily routine and everything else in this post, we don’t use it much anymore.
 I have gotten a lot of reader recommendations to look into Dr. Richard Aron’s eczema regimen (involves topical steroids), so wanted to pass that along.